-If Mr A bought the investment property on or after 20 September 1985, no further tax liabilities arise if the beneficiaries sell that main residence within 2 years of Mr A's death.
+If Mr A bought the property on or after 20 September 1985, no further tax liabilities arise if the beneficiaries sell that main residence within 2 years of Mr A's death.
 CGT may apply if the main residence is sold after 2 years of Mr A's death, unless the Australian Taxation Office exercises a discretion to extend that period.

-If Mr A bought the investment property before 20 September 1985, the 2-year limit does not apply and there are no further CGT implications.
+If Mr A bought the property before 20 September 1985, the 2-year limit does not apply and there are no further CGT implications.